Washington Business Address

 Registered Agent Service: When you sign up for Washington registered agent service, you’ll be able to use our address (instead of yours) on state forms and service of process—providing some privacy protection.
 Instead of listing the personal addresses of your governors or using a home address for your principal office, you can use our registered agent address.

 Evergreen Mail Forwarding: With our Evergreen mail forwarding service, you’ll receive a Washington business address that’s entirely unique to your company.
 So, you’ll never have to worry about listing your personal information on anything.Use it on business cards, local directories, social media, websites—wherever and however you want.
-You’ll also get an increase in allotted mail scans—10, 20, or 40 each year.
+You’ll also get an increase in allotted mail scans—10, 25 (on top of the initial 10 free just for being our client!), or unlimited each year.
 We believe owning a business shouldn’t mean sacrificing your right to privacy.

 If you need any original mail physically sent to you, we’ll happily forward it for an additional $15 per document.